What is satisfactory academic progress?

 To remain eligible for financial aid at the Carey Business School, students must demonstrate satisfactory progress toward their academic objectives, as measured by:

 - Maximum timeframe to completion of degree or certificate.
-Students must complete the required course work within 150% of the published program length (e.g. 54 credits attempted for a 36-credit program).
+Students must complete the required course work within 150% of the published program length (3 years for the Full-time MBA and 4 years for the Part-time MBA, 1.5 years for the Full-time MS and 3 years for the Part-time MS, 1.5 years for Certificate programs).

 Treatment of W, I, AU, F, S, P and X grades, no grade reported and repeated coursework